BrkRaw/brkraw.github.io/docs/gs_nii.md

 - In case you want to convert a specific Scan, provide the option '--scanid' with corresponding Scan ID.
 - In case a Scan has multiple Reco images, provide '--recoid' with corresponding Reco ID.
 Without this option, the default Reco ID would be 1.
-- If the data is aquired with DWI sequence, the bvals and bvecs will automatically generated.

 ```js
 $ brkraw tonii <input raw data> [-s <scan id>] [-r <reco id>]